oceanbase/oceanbase/docs/coding_standard.md

 **Allowed**.
 This feature is like tailor-made for OceanBase; the function of disabling a certain function is also very useful.
 ## 6.28 Type Alias (Alias Declaration)
 **What is**
-Use the new alias declration syntax to define an alias of a type, similar to the previous typedef; moreover, you can also define an alias template.
+Use the new alias declaration syntax to define an alias of a type, similar to the previous typedef; moreover, you can also define an alias template.
 **Example**
 ```cpp
 // C++11